-It can be noted that an increase in droughts under future climate conditions will be most pronounced in the east of the country.
+It can be noted that the probability of droughts will increase in the whole country in a changing climate.
 This is particularly important for areas dependent on rainfall for their water resources.

 SSMI - Standardised Soil Moisture Index

 These maps denote the average annual chance of a subsurface drought occurring (%).
 Droughts are defined as 3 months of soil moisture conditions considerably below normal conditions; calculated through the Standardized Soil Moisture Index (SSMI; see 'Drought' in Glossary).